How to set effective goals for your small business

 What kind of lifestyle do I want this business to support?

-With a well-defined vision, setting goals becomes more manageable, as each one should directly contribute to achieving that big picture.
+With a well-defined vision, setting business objectives becomes more manageable, as each one should directly contribute to achieving that big picture.

 Break down the vision into SMART goals

 The SMART method is a powerful tool to make your goals more achievable.
 SMART stands for specific, measurable, achievable, relevant and time-bound.
-Here's how you can apply this framework to set realistic and actionable small business goals:
+Here's how you can apply this framework to set realistic business goals:

 Specific: Define the goal in precise terms – for example, "Increase online sales".